aekazakov/WurmMapUploader/README.md

 Generates height maps surface and rock layer as 16 bit grayscale PNG files.
 EXISTING EXPORTED FILES WILL BE OVERWRITTEN.

+Important note: information about flower types is not exported.
+All grass tiles are exported as FlowerType.NONE.

 java WurmMapUploader help

 Displays help message